morlandi/djtest/README.rst

 Sample config file
 ------------------

-A sample "skeleton" config file "./.djtest.conf" is authomatically created on first run.
+A sample "skeleton" config file "./.djtest.conf" is automatically created on first run.

-You should edit it to add the list of apps to be tested.
+You should edit it to specify the list of testable apps.

 ::